6 Tips to Handle Employee Conflict in the Workplace

-You can do this by having each party:
+Compromises can help you resolve workplace conflict.
+You can do this by having each party try these five techniques:

-- Keep the conversation on the problem, not on personal attacks.
 While each employee must be allowed to state their feelings, never allow personal attacks.
 Watch the words, language, and method of discussion as you get two conflicting parties to talk about the problem.
-They may express what they felt and experience, but not in negative terms directed at the other person.
+They may express what they felt and experienced, but not in negative terms directed at the other person.

-- Avoid bringing others into the conflict.
-If one suggests that others feel the same way, inform them that you will speak to them if necessary but that right now, the issues is between those present in the room.
+If one suggests that others feel the same way, inform them that you will speak to them if necessary but that right now, the issues are between those present in the room.
 It’s too easy to say “I’m not the only one” (which may be true, since the others are avoiding confrontation) to build ground support.
 If this is brought up, indicate you’ll speak with the others privately, too.

 You can avoid conflict by being smarter about hiring.
 You can reduce it before it gets started.

 - Consider using personality tests.
 The CPP study found that most of the conflict experienced in the workplace has to do with clashes between different personalities and egos (49%).
 Forget the whole opposites attract myth; people who are similar work better together.
 While you don’t want a team made up of all of the same personality, knowing which employees might struggle with others and when can help you avoid setting up bad situations or partnerships.